-Warning: The income that an investor may get from an investment may go down as well as up.
 The Management Company and the Fund are regulated by the Central Bank of Ireland and the UCITS funds are managed in accordance with the UCITS regulations (Ireland).
 Performance figures quoted are from Oasis Research and OECD for the period ending 31 March 2019 for lump sum investment, using NAV-NAV prices with income distributions reinvested.
 Returns may vary depending on the actual date of investment and the actual date of reinvestment of income.
-The Key Investor Information Documents or a full Prospectus are available on request from the Management Company and Oasis Crescent Management Company Ltd. The Fund is regulated by the Central Bank of Ireland and the Sub-Fund is registered with the Financial Services Board for distribution in South Africa and with the Financial Conduct Authority for distribution in the United Kingdom.
-The Sub-Fund has a Total Expense Ratio (TER) of 1.31%, which is the average Net Asset Value of the portfolio incurred as charges, levies and fees related to the management of the portfolio.
+The Key Investor Information Docuements or a full Prospectus are available on request from the Management Company and Oasis Crescent Management Company Ltd. The Fund is regulated by the Central Bank of Ireland and the Sub-Fund is registered with the Financial Services Board for distribution in South Africa and with the Financial Conduct Authority for distribution in the United Kingdom.
+The Sub-Fund has a Total Expense Ratio (TER) of 1.30%, which is the average Net Asset Value of the portfolio incurred as charges, levies and fees related to the management of the portfolio.
 A higher TER does not necessarily imply a poor return, nor does a low TER imply a good return.
-The ratio does not include transaction costs.
-The current TER cannot be regarded as an indication of future TERS.
+The ratio does not include transcion costs.
+The current TER cannot be regarded as an indication of future TERs.
 Full details and basis of accolades received are available from the Management Company and Oasis Crescent Management Company Ltd. All information and opinions provided are of a general nature and the document contains no express or implied recommendation, warranty, guidance, advice or proposal that the products are appropriate to the investment objectives, financial situation or needs of any individual or entity.
-All data and information (unless otherwise stated) is as at 31 March 2019.
+All data and information (unless otherwise stated) is as at 31 Márch 2019.